-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been obse erved that reflects current profi ciency on this indicator?
-The examples above are il lustrative and do no t reflect an exclusive list of wha t is expected): Enter data here:
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficie ncy level by checking g one of the four proficiency leve els below.
+If not being rated at this time, leave blo ank: [] Highly Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been obse erved that reflects current profi ciency on this indicator?
+The examples above are ill ustrative and do no t reflect an exclusive list of wha it is expected): The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here: